Texas Instruments SBP0400: Prototype, successors, and clones

 The prototype was given the designation X0400.

 Another circuit family member is the SBP0401 without the operations register and with an asynchronous operation decoder.

-Bit slice processor successors from TI were the 8-bit SN74AS888 and the 16-bit SBP9900.
+Successors from TI were the 4-bit-slice 74S481 and 8-bit-slice SN74AS888.
+The 74S481 was used to implement TI's 990/12 minicomputer, where it combined ROM with writable control store.

 The former Soviet Union manufactured an SBP0400 Clone, the K582IK2 (К582ИК2).